 The dragon flapped its heavy wings on top of the tower.
 Everything—leaves, bushes, flowers—bent down to its power.
 It let out a hurtling cry, alerting everyone in the country of its presence.

 I crouched behind a tree, making sure my earmuffs stayed on tight.
-I didn’t want to lose my hearing just because I had the crazy idea to go see a dragon.
+I didn’t want to lose my hearing just because I had the wild idea to go see a dragon.
 I had only heard of them in fairytales before.
-I had to see it with my own eyes.
+I just had to see it with my own eyes.

 I was glad the dragon chose that abandoned tower to hang out on.
 If it had chosen one closer to town, I bet the whole town would be dead.
 It had bent its head and killed many animals in the surrounding area already.
 It didn’t hurt humans though.
 At least so far.